-- 2. Schedule a meeting with the Faculty Farm Coordinator to discuss your outline and proposed ideas.
-This meeting can include the Farm Manager as well as include a tour of the farm to see how it may or may not meet your needs. - 3.
-If alterations of ANS farm facilities are necessary for your projects, discuss this with the Faculty Farm Coordinator and Farm Manager to determine feasibility.
-It may also be necessary to include the ANS Farms General Manager and/or Department Chair in this discussion. - 4.
+- 1. Determine which species to use and develop a reasonable outline of what project(s) you wish to conduct.
+Include in your outline an estimate of animal numbers as well as any specialized housing, specialized techniques or protocols you plan to implement. - 2.
+Schedule a meeting with the Farm Manager to discuss your outline and proposed ideas.
+This meeting may include the SCAF Director as well as a tour of the farm to see how it may or may not meet your needs. - 3.
+If alterations of farm facilities are necessary for your projects, discuss this with the Farm Manager to determine feasibility.
+It may also be necessary to include the SCAF Director. - 4.
 To request usage of animals at the livestock farms two different forms must be completed and approved before any activities can begin at the livestock farms.
 Farm Managers have the authority to delay projects unless appropriate documentation is completed and approved.
 The necessary forms are; - a.
-The IACUC Animal Use Form (AUF) (http://animalcare.msu.edu/iacuc-forms) - i.
-Approval of this form fulfills MSU's compliance with the Animal Welfare Act.
-For questions regarding the completion of this form, consult with a departmental faculty or staff member that serves on the IACUC. - ii.
-Some uses of animals, for example in observational studies or in outreach/exhibition activities, do not need formal review and approval from the IACUC.
-However, these uses must first be approved by the IACUC Chairperson.
-Both the Exemption Form and the Outreach Form can be found at the IACUC web site above. - iii.
+The IACUC Protocol - i.
+Approval of this protocol fulfills MSU's compliance with the Animal

+- Welfare Act. - ii.
+Some uses of animals, for example in observational studies, may not need formal review and approval from the IACUC.
+However, they do require an Exemption Form to be filled out which can be found on the IACUC website. - iii.
 Graduate students using animals in their research program must have IACUC approval for animal use prior to the initiation of their animal research.
 This is a critical requirement for graduation. - b.
-The Department of Animal Science (ANS) Animal Use Form (http://www.canr.msu.edu/ans/internal_information/electronic_forms_1). - i.
-This is an internal ANS document that helps assure that use of animals is appropriate and that the people and facilities involved know what is being proposed.
-This form must have ANS Departmental Chairperson approval before any animal activity commences.
-If you have questions regarding the completion of this form, consult the appropriate Faculty Farm Coordinator and/or Farm Manager. - c.
-If there are going to be changes in the usage of animals, procedures, protocols, drugs, etc. that have been previously approved in an Animal Use Form, it is required that you file an IACUC Amendment Form and have the form approved before any changes take effect.
-This form is available on the IACUC web site above - 5.
-All animal usage at the Animal Science livestock farms must be approved through both the IACUC and the Department of the Animal Science.
+The SCAF Research Animal Use Form (AUF) - i.
+This is an internal form that helps assure that use of animals is appropriate and that the people and facilities involved know what is being proposed.
+This form must have farm manager and SCAF Director approval before any animal activity commences.
+If you have questions regarding the completion of this form, consult with the farm manager or Jolene Bott. - c.
+If there are going to be changes in the usage of animals, procedures, protocols, drugs, etc. that have been previously approved in a Protocol, it is required that you complete an IACUC Amendment and have the form approved before any changes take effect. - i.
+An amendment can be completed within the Protocol on the Click website. - 5.
+All animal usage at the South Campus Animal Farms must be approved through both the IACUC and SCAF Research AUF.